History · Horizon

 This is not a symmetry that can be resolved by saying "but mine are based on evidence."
 The capacity to evaluate evidence — to distinguish good evidence from bad, valid reasoning from fallacious, — is itself a faculty of the brain.
 And if that faculty is the output of survival-optimised evolution rather than truth-tracking design, it is unreliable across the board.

-What genuine intellectual honesty requires
+What genuine intellectual seriousness requires

 The antitheist commits to a standard: follow evidence wherever it leads.
 Apply consistent criteria.
 Don't privilege conclusions you like over conclusions the evidence supports.
 That is an admirable standard — and it is the standard this journey has tried to honour.